David Evangelista: Career

 In addition to his celebrity status, David owned and operated his own salon as a component of Cornelia Fifth Avenue Spa on 51st Street and 5th Avenue in New York, NY.
-He also has his own brand of hair and beauty products which are sold online, as well as on QVC and the Home Shopping Network.
+He also has his own brand of hair and beauty products which are sold online as well as on QVC and the Home Shopping Network.

+Personal life

+Evangelista is a close friend of both Phoebe Cates and Ricki Lake and was a friend of Joan Rivers.
+He has been seen with the likes of Steven Cojocaru, critiquing celebrities as they walk the red carpet.
+He is also a friend of Rachael Ray and Alton Brown of Food Network fame.
+He is openly gay.

 He is the cousin of actors Roberto Lombardi and Gina Lombardi and stylist Kevin Gatto, as well as the nephew of actress Dolores M. Lombardi.
 He is also cousin to the carpenter Scott McGregor.